flyingdogsoftware/gyre-sdk/docs/Plugin_Types/layers.md

-# Manifest Structure
+# Manifest

 The manifest structure for layer plugins is crucial for defining the properties and functionalities of each layer type within our AI image editing application.
 Below is the detailed explanation of each property in the manifest structure.
+The manifest is store in  `gyre_entry/gyre_ui_layers.json` in `plugins` array

 ### Example Manifest